 - ½ cup light cream (half-and-half)

-- ½ cup raisins or chopped nuts (optional)
+- ½ cup raisins or chopped pecans (optional)

-- On a floured surface, roll dough out to ⅛" thickness.
+- On a floured surface, roll pie pastry dough out to ⅛" thickness.
 Cut into 4-inch rounds and place in 2 greased muffin tins.

 - Preheat oven to 375°F.